 "Idealism is the philosophical theory which maintains that the ultimate nature of reality is based on the mind or ideas.
 In the philosophy of perception, idealism is contrasted with realism, in which the external world is said to have an apparent absolute existence.
 Epistemological idealists (such as Kant) claim that the only things which can be directly known for certain are just ideas (abstraction).
 In literature, idealism means the thoughts or the ideas of the writer."

-"Sometimes Hegel used the terms, immediate-mediate-concrete, to describe his triads.
+"Sometimes Hegel used the terms, immediate-mediate-concrete , to describe his triads.
 The most abstract concepts are those that present themselves to our consciousness immediately.
 For example, the notion of Pure Being for Hegel was the most abstract concept of all.
 The negative of this infinite abstraction would require an entire Encyclopedia, building category by category, dialectically, until it culminated in the category of Absolute Mind or Spirit (since the German word, 'Geist', can mean either 'Mind' or 'Spirit')."

 "Algebraic semiotics is a new approach to meaning and representation, and in particular to user interface design, that builds on five important insights from the last hundred years:

-ems, and the structure of a sign is to a great extent inherited from the system to which it belongs.
+Semiotics: Signs are not isolated items; they come in systems, and the structure of a sign is to a great extent inherited from the system to which it belongs.
 Signs do not have pre-given "Platonic" meanings, but rather their meaning is relational, because signs are always interpreted in particular contexts.
 (The first sentence reflects the influence of Saussure, the second that of Pierce.)

 Social Context: Signs are used by people as part of their participation in social groups; meaning is primarily a social phenomenon; its purpose is communication.
 (This reflects some concerns of post-structuralism.)